 If you are shooting on location, choose a spot that says something about your subject.
-For example, If you’re interviewing a music producer, shoot in their studio.
+For example, shoot in their studio if you’re interviewing a music producer.
 At times when you have less control, like at a conference, find a spot outside, or at the very least, somewhere interesting, with good lighting.

 6. Light Your Subject

-Speaking of lighting… Try to have your subject facing natural light, or use a three-point lighting system.
-For more information on lighting head to our Video Production Guide.
+Speaking of lighting… Have your subject face natural light, or use a three-point lighting system.
+For more information on lighting, head to our Video Production Guide.

 7. Test Your Sound

 Whether you are using a Lavalier mic or a USB mic for a remote interview, make sure to test your sound.
 Bring some good headphones to isolate the recorded sound from the in-room sound.

 Be careful of clothing rustling up against the mic and popping p’s.
 Interviews are mostly about the spoken word, so the sound is important.

 Edit together the best parts of the interview and create a flow from question to question.
 It’s ok to leave footage on the cutting room floor if it’s not serving your video’s main purpose or goal.